Select Page

 On day four, realizing that his arm was decomposing, he began to make exploratory cuts into his forearm with his cheap multitool blade, but it proved difficult to muster the sheer will to cut into his own body.

 On day five he ran out of water and began drinking his own urine.
 Realizing that he would not live much longer, he carved his name into the sandstone wall and used a camera to record a goodbye video to his family.
+You can watch parts of his video here.

 That night, delirious from dehydration and pain, he had a vision of himself in the future with a missing arm holding his unborn child.